datacarpentry/python-socialsci/episodes/05-Processing data from a file.md

 for line in f:             # We use a for loop to iterate through the file one line at a time.
     print(line)            # we simply print the line

-f.close                    # Always close th file at the end.
+f.close                    # Always close the file at the end.
 ~~~

 You can think of the file as being a list of strings.
 Each string in the list is one complete line from the file.